Deterministic Primality Proving on Proth Numbers: Taking Square Roots

-Step II.2 is similar to Algorithm \ref{alg-sqrt(-1)}.
-If $N$ is a prime, both of them compute an order 4 element: Algorithm \ref{alg-sqrt(-1)} computes a square root of $-1\pmod{N}$, an order $4$ element in $\F_N^\times$, while an order $4$ element $\ELEMENT{a}$ in $\G$ is computed in Step II.2.
-Note that $\G$ is isomorphic to $\F_N^\times$ as shown in Proposition \ref{thm-G=F_N'}.
-The identity and the order 2 element in $\G$ are $\ELEMENT{\infty}$ and $\ELEMENT{0}$, respectively.
+Step~II.2 is similar to Algorithm~\ref{alg-slow sqrt(-1)}.
+For $N$ prime, both of them compute an order 4 element: Algorithm~\ref{alg-slow sqrt(-1)} calculates an element of $(\Z/N\Z)^\times$ of order 4, while an element of $\G$ of order 4 is computed in Step~II.2.
+Note that $\G$ is isomorphic to the cyclic group $(\Z/N\Z)^\times$ as shown in Lemma~\ref{lem-G=F_N'}.
+The identity element and the order 2 element of $\G$ are $\ELEMENT{\infty}$ and $\ELEMENT{0}$, respectively.